cal-weng/terminus/docs/manual/get-started/activate-olares.md

    b.
 Reset the login password for Olares by following the on-screen instructions on LarePass.

    ::: tip
-   If you have reinstalled Olares, the original instance becomes unavailable.
-You need to [reactivate Olares](../larepass/activate-olares.md#reactivate-olares-with-the-same-olares-id) to use the same Olares ID.
+   If you reinstall Olares, the original instance becomes unavailable.
+To continue using the same Olares ID, you need to [reactivate Olares](../larepass/activate-olares.md#reactivate-olares-with-the-same-olares-id).
    :::

 After successful setup, the LarePass app will automatically go to the home screen, and the Wizard will redirect you to the login page.